-How to update the title or description immediately
+Update the title or description immediately

 If you have any other issues, consider reporting the issue to Facebook.

-How to avoid this issue
+Avoid this issue

 Make sure that your video is processed, public and the video metadata is set on YouTube before pasting the video link on another website or app.
 Pasting the link will add the video info at that moment into the cache.
 Even if the metadata is changed on YouTube, anybody who pastes that URL before the cache is updated will get the old info.

 This issue happens when a YouTube video is added to a post before the video has finished processing.
 It can also happen when the video is private.
 You may have also shared the post before updating your thumbnail or metadata.

 Sometimes, even after the video has finished processing and is public, it may still have an outdated title, description or thumbnail.
 This issue will eventually fix itself once Facebook or Twitter updates its cache.